Oranges Are Not the Only Fruit: Literary allusions in the novel

-The novel is interspersed with short stories that bear many resemblances to (and draw influences from) traditional Biblical stories of the Old Testament, tales of Arthurian legend (specifically to Thomas Malory's Le Morte d'Arthur) and other popular fairy tales.
+The novel is interspersed with short stories that bear many resemblances to (and draw influences from) traditional Biblical stories of the Old Testament, tales of Arthurian legend (specifically to Thomas Malory's Le Morte d'Arthur), especially the tale of Perceval on his quest for the holy Grail, and other popular fairy tales.

 Reception

 The novel won Winterson the Whitbread Award for a First Novel in 1985.

 Although it is sometimes referred to as a "lesbian novel," Winterson has objected to this label, arguing, "I've never understood why straight fiction is supposed to be for everyone, but anything with a gay character or that includes gay experience is only for queers."

 Adaptations

 A television adaptation of the book was made and aired by the BBC in 1990, starring Charlotte Coleman and Geraldine McEwan, which won the Prix Italia in 1991.

 The book was released on cassette by BBC Audiobooks in 1990, also read by Coleman.

 A two-part dramatisation, adapted by Winterson and starring Lesley Sharp, was broadcast on BBC Radio 4 in April 2016.

 On 2 June 2025, The Times revealed that a stage musical adaptation of the book is in development by the Royal Shakespeare Company.
 It will be directed by Josie Rourke and will feature music by Lucy Spraggan.